wevm/wagmi/docs/shared/mutation-result.md

 `{{TData}} | undefined`

 - Defaults to `undefined`
-- The last successfully resolved data for the query.
+- The last successfully resolved data for the mutation.

 ### error

 `{{TError}} | null`

-The error object for the query, if an error was encountered.
+The error object for the mutation, if an error was encountered.

 ### failureCount